Bandcamp: History

-Bandcamp was founded in 2008 by Ethan Diamond (CEO) and programmers Shawn Grunberger (CFO), Joe Holt and Neal Tucker.
+Bandcamp was founded in 2008 by Oddpost co-founder Ethan Diamond (CEO) and programmers Shawn Grunberger (CFO), Joe Holt and Neal Tucker.
 In 2019, Bandcamp opened its first office and record store in Oakland, California.

 In 2010, the site enabled embedding in other websites and shared links on social media sites.

 As of August 2020, half of Bandcamp's revenue was from sales for physical products.

 In November 2020, Bandcamp launched Bandcamp Live, a ticketed live-streaming service for artists.
 The service is an integrated feature of the Bandcamp website.
 Fees on tickets were waived until March 31, 2021, and became 10% from then.

 Bandcamp provides vinyl pressing services for artists.
 After a 50-artist pilot in 2020, the company opened limited access to 10,000 artists in early 2021 with plans for further expansion.
 Their fans preorder the pressing rather than having the artist fund it upfront.
 Bandcamp lets artists set their own price.
 The company's two million vinyl sales in 2020 doubled that of 2019.

 In March 2022, Epic Games acquired Bandcamp; the companies said the service would continue to operate as a stand-alone marketplace.

 Bandcamp's employees voted to form a union via the Office and Professional Employees International Union in March 2023.
 On September 28, 2023, Epic Games announced that it was laying off 870 people, roughly 16% of its workforce.
 As part of this, Bandcamp was sold to Songtradr, another music platform.
 According to an Epic Games spokesperson, Songtradr incrementally offered employment to the Bandcamp staff.

 Following Epic’s September 2023 layoffs and the sale to Songtradr, reporting indicated roughly half of Bandcamp employees were not extended offers by the buyer; staff also reported access issues during the transition period.

 In an internal email, Songtradr's CEO, Paul Wiltshire, said that Bandcamp's financial state had "not been healthy" due to increased operating costs over steady revenues, despite the site's continuous profitability.
 In response to the layoffs, users and artists of the platform expressed anxiety about its future.
 As of December 2023, Songtradr had not formally recognized the Bandcamp union.

+In January 2026, Bandcamp officially announced a ban on all AI-generated music on the platform.
+In a Reddit post, Bandcamp announced that "any use of AI tools to impersonate other artists or styles" would be banned on the website going forward and all content suspected to be AI generated would be removed.